-Fuel Tank
+Fuel Tanks

-The fuel pick-up tubes are positioned in the tank to achieve optimum fuel usage, fuel line routing, etc. At certain speeds and hull trim angles, the fuel supply at the withdrawal tube can increase or decrease accordingly.
+The fuel pick-up tubes are positioned in the tanks to achieve optimum fuel usage, fuel line routing, etc. At certain speeds and hull trim angles, the fuel supply at the withdrawal tube can increase or decrease accordingly.
 Be extremely careful when attempting to operate the boat when low on fuel.
 Though some fuel may be in the tank, the trim angle of the boat may cause the fuel to flow away from the pickup tubes.

-Fuel Gauge Sender
+Fuel Gauge Senders

-The fuel gauge sender is more accurate when the boat is stationary and level.
+The fuel gauge senders are more accurate when the boat is stationary and level.
 Because of the change in attitude when the boat is underway, variations in gauge readings can occur.
 This system is a relative indication of the available fuel supply and not a calibrated instrument.

-Fuel Fill
+Fuel Fills

-The fuel fill is located mid-ship on the starboard gunwale.
-It is marked with a red fuel pump icon.
+A fuel fill is located on each gunwale and is marked with a gas pump icon.
 The fuel fill is opened by turning it counterclockwise.
 After fueling, screw the cap on in a clockwise direction until an audible click is heard indicating that the cap is seated.
 If the cap is lost or damaged replace only with original equipment.
 During refueling the tank vents out at both the fuel fill plate and the vent located on the side of the hull.
 Note: There should not be any residual fuel at the vent but there could be residual fuel at the deck fill plate.
 Do not block or restrict either of these vents.